cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 # Conclusion

+The end of software engineering as we know knocked on our doors and entered the room.
-Prompting is the new coding mode.
+Prompting is the brand new coding mode for us developers.
-Not only to solve coding problems, but to solve any other problem.
+Not only to solve coding problems, but to solve many other issues.
-So in the era of data as a gold, prompters are the new gold miners.
+So in the era when data is gold, prompt engineers are the new gold miners.
 Stay tuned because we'll soon start prompting with our voice, with images, with videos, with text, with code, with everything.
 Websites will feature their own AI system, optimized specifically for their platform.
-The end of software engineering as we know it is knocking on our doors.

 # Resources